 This being the case, in the ensuing 10 years since 2008 (and prior) there are many original purchasers still there today, and additionally, others have been able to successfully re-“sell” theirs.
 Upon a transfer of a site lease, under the lease conditions, a new period of 250 years begins – essentially meaning a purchaser can rest assured that they are for all intents and purposes taking possession of a property for perpetuity, provided all lease terms and conditions are met.

 Having personally owned and occupied one of the Rod Stephens modular homes in the park, and confidently recommended them (along with the other home styles) to friends and family, I have no hesitation endorsing to buyers the Hopkins River Holiday Park and Lifestyle Village as a fantastic and affordable live-in or holiday home option.
 With this personal experience, combined with Wilsons’ record of handling the sales/transfers of dozens of these sites, you can rest assured that when it comes time to sell, you’ll be in good hands with Wilsons Warrnambool & District Real Estate as well.
 When there are many and varied intricacies involved compared with a standard residential sale, nothing beats knowledge and experience in being able to firstly ‘sell the sizzle’ to a prospective purchaser, and secondly, competently answer any questions they may have and/or know where to steer to find the answers (there are a couple of legal firms specializing in handling these transactions and we can point anyone in the right direction here).

-Providing further testament to the strength of the Hopkins River Holiday Park and Lifestyle Village, is that the park itself has recently been purchased by NRMA Parks and Resorts (a wholly owned subsidiary of the NRMA), with changeover scheduled for November 15, 2018.
+Providing further testament to the strength of the Hopkins River Holiday Park and Lifestyle Village, is that the park itself has recently been purchased by NRMA Parks and Resorts (a wholly owned subsidiary of the NRMA).

 Article by Lucas Wilson.